GenCyber Cybersecurity Summer Camps

 Hosted by Auburn University at Montgomery

-Camp is held July 14-18 at the AIDB North Campus in Decatur, Alabama.
-Campers may arrive at camp on Sunday, July 13, and depart camp on Saturday, July 19.
-You must be a high school student to be eligible (at least entering 9th grade in fall 2025).
-Seniors graduating in 2025 are considered.
-Up to 15 campers will attend and learn cybersecurity concepts in a fun, interactive, and accessible environment.
-No cybersecurity experience is required.
+Camp was held July 14-18 at the AIDB North Campus in Decatur, Alabama.
+To be eligible, campers must have been a high school student (at least entering 9th grade in fall 2025).
+Seniors graduating in 2025 were considered.
+Up to 15 campers attended and were taught cybersecurity concepts in a fun, interactive, and accessible environment.
+No cybersecurity experience was required.

-This camp is a collaboration between Auburn University Montgomery, The University of Alabama in Huntsville, and the Alabama Institute for the Deaf and Blind.
+This camp was a collaboration between Auburn University Montgomery, The University of Alabama in Huntsville, and the Alabama Institute for the Deaf and Blind.

 Teacher Camps